 7th & 8th Grade: Cross Country (boys and girls), Football, Girls' Volleyball, Girls' Swimming, Boys' and Girls' Soccer, Co-Ed Golf

 Varsity and JV: Boys Basketball, Bowling, Indoor Track (Varsity), Swimming, Wrestling; Girls: Basketball, Cheerleading, Indoor Track, Bowling

-Modified: Boys Baseball, Girls Softball
+Modified: Boys Baseball, Boys and Girls Lacrosse, Boys and Girls Outdoor Track, Girls Softball

 For more information on our athletic program, please contact Bert Conklin, director of physical education and athletics, at (607) 739-5601, x4254, or email email@example.com.